 What is a Mediterranean garden?

-Moderate, flavorsome, and architecture and design plants run rampant in a Mediterranean garden; time-consuming lawns are replaced by stones and pavements, and tables and chairs areas and houseplants crop up, so implement one or both of these components into your Mediterranean landscape to try and replicate the feel of cooler climes.
+Moderate, flavorsome, and architecture and design plants run rampant in a Mediterranean garden; stones and pavements replace time-consuming lawns, and tables and chairs areas and houseplants crop up, so implement one or both of these components into your Mediterranean landscape to try and replicate the feel of cooler climes.
 The Mediterranean interior decorating style is defined by the simple and beautiful aspects of Southern European countries: light and warm color schemes, as well as liberal use of natural materials like pottery, wood, alloy steels, and cotton.
 Directness, minimalism, and accessibility are all present in the design.

 How do you Select Mediterranean plants to grow in the garden?